 - Oversee, facilitate and be responsible for effective management of admissions and/or bed management requests and/or appoint designee

 Education and Experience:

-- Minimum of a Bachelor’s degree plus 3 years of experience in a related field
+- Minimum of 5 years experience in substance/mental health field

 Leads and Engages staff: Articulates a vision that inspires others.
 Attracts, develops, and retains talent.